Oracle Functions#

 4. Click Create to create the policy.

-Now, your Oracle Functions have the necessary permissions to manage resources in your Oracle Cloud Infrastructure tenancy.
+Your Oracle Functions application now has the necessary permissions to manage resources in your Oracle Cloud Infrastructure tenancy.

 1. Navigate to the VCNs page and create a new VCN using the VCN Wizard.
-Then choose create VCN with Internet Connectivity.
-In the next page, you can uncheck Use DNS hostnames in this VCN and leave the rest of the parameters as provided by default.
+Choose Create VCN with Internet Connectivity.
+On the next page, you can uncheck Use DNS hostnames in this VCN and leave the rest of the parameters at their defaults.

-2. The VCN Wizard will create all the necessary VCN resources, including the subnets.
-Now access the private subnet and copy the OCID to the subnet_id parameter under the oracle_f section of the configuration.
+2. The VCN Wizard creates all the necessary VCN resources, including the subnets.
+Open the private subnet and copy its OCID to the subnet_id parameter under the oracle_f section of the configuration.

-3. Navigate to the API keys page and generate and download a new API signing keys.
-Omit this step if you already generated and downloaded one key.
-When you generate a new Key, oracle provides a sample config file with most of the required parameters by lithops.
-Copy all the key:value pairs and configure lithops as follows:
+3. Navigate to the API keys page and generate and download a new API signing key.
+Omit this step if you have already generated and downloaded a key.
+When you generate a new key, Oracle provides a sample config file with most of the parameters required by Lithops.
+Copy all the key:value pairs and configure Lithops as follows:

 lithops: